List of Major League Baseball retired numbers: Numbers kept out of circulation

-The Los Angeles Angels had not re-issued Nick Adenhart's #34, after he was killed in a car accident on April 9, 2009, although Noah Syndergaard requested and received the number when he joined the team in 2022.
+The Los Angeles Angels have not re-issued Nick Adenhart's #34, after he was killed in a car accident on April 9, 2009, except for Noah Syndergaard, who requested and received the number when he joined the team in 2022.
 He stated that he wanted to wear his old Mets’ number as a tribute to Adenhart.
-The Angels have not re-issued Tim Salmon's #15 since his retirement at the end of the 2006 season.
-They have not retired Tyler Skaggs #45 since he died on July 1, 2019, although it is not in use anymore.
-For the remainder of the 2019 season, they put the 45 on the mound instead of the sponsor.
+The Angels have also not re-issued Tim Salmon's #15 since his retirement at the end of the 2006 season or Tyler Skaggs #45 since he died on July 1, 2019, although it is not in use anymore.
+For the remainder of the 2019 season, they put 45 on the mound instead of the sponsor.

 Number retired by Major League Baseball

 Normally the individual clubs are responsible for retiring numbers.
 On April 15, 1997, Major League Baseball took the unusual move of retiring a number for all teams.
-On the 50th anniversary of Jackie Robinson's breaking the major league color barrier, his number 42 was retired throughout the majors, at the order of Commissioner Bud Selig.
+On the 50th anniversary of Jackie Robinson breaking the baseball color line, his number 42 was retired throughout the majors, at the order of Commissioner Bud Selig.
 This meant that no future player on any major league team could wear number 42, although players wearing #42 at the time were allowed to continue wearing it (Mariano Rivera was the last active player to be grandfathered in, retiring after the 2013 season).

 Starting in the 2007 season, the 60th anniversary of Robinson's Major League debut, players and coaches have all worn the number 42 as a tribute to Robinson on Jackie Robinson Day, April 15.

 There is a lobby to have uniform #21 retired in all of baseball to honor Roberto Clemente.